 1. Resonant sounds

-a sound produced with the vocal cords so positioned that spontaneous voicing is possible); these are the manners of articulation that are most often voiced in the world's languages.
-Vowels are sonorants, as are consonants like /m/ and /l/: approximantsnasalsflaps or taps, and most trills (a vowel, a glide, or a liquid or nasal consonant).
+A. Definition of resonant sounds - in phonetics and phonology, a sonorant or resonant is a speech sound that is produced with continuous, non-turbulent airflow in the vocal tract (a sound produced with the vocal cords so positioned that spontaneous voicing is possible); these are the manners of articulation that are most often voiced in the world's languages.
+Vowels are sonorants, as are consonants like /m/ and /l/: approximants, nasals, flaps or taps, and most trills (a vowel, a glide, or a liquid or nasal consonant).

 In older usage, only the term resonant was used with this meaning, and sonorant was a narrower term, referring to all resonants except vowels and semivowels.